 Software and computer maintenance

-- Install, update and run (at least weekly) anti-virus software.
+- Install, update, and run (at least weekly) anti-virus software.
 There are many free versions available.
-Check to be sure they work with your operating system before installing.
+Verify that they are compatible with your operating system before installation.

 - Install and enable the auto-update features in your operating system.
 By enabling the software to auto-update, you ensure you’ll always have the latest firewall and other protections.

-- This includes things like Adobe, Chrome, etc. Updates often include debugging as well as plugging any potential security holes, so it’s essential to keep them up-to-date.
+- This includes items such as Adobe and Chrome, among others.
+Updates often include debugging as well as plugging any potential security holes, so it’s essential to keep them up to date.

 Practical Steps for Protecting Cybersecurity

-- Shut down your computer if you are not using it for more than a day.
+- Shut down your computer if you haven’t used it for more than a day.

 - This saves energy and reduces your vulnerability to attack.